Configuring GitHub Actions for Automated WCAG Checks

 • Using impact: minor as a hard fail, causing pipeline fatigue and ignored PR checks.

-• Failing to set timeout-minutes, causing GitHub Actions to kill long-running SPA hydration scans.
+• Failing to set timeout-minutes on long-running SPA hydration scans.

 Frequently Asked Questions

 How do I handle false positives from third-party widget iframes?
-Scope the scanner to main or #app-root using include/exclude selectors in the axe configuration.
+Scope the scanner to main or #app-root using --include and --exclude CLI flags.
 This bypasses cross-origin iframe restrictions that trigger invalid DOM traversal and spurious violations.

 Why does the action pass locally but fail in GitHub Actions?
 Headless Chrome in CI lacks system fonts and GPU acceleration.
-This alters computed styles and triggers color-contrast or text-spacing violations that do not appear in local browser environments.
-Install required fonts or use a containerized runner to standardize rendering.
+This alters computed styles and can trigger color-contrast or text-spacing violations that do not appear in local browser environments.
+Install required fonts via apt-get in your workflow, or use a containerized runner that matches your local environment — Docker-Based Pipeline Execution pins fonts and browser binaries so computed styles stay identical across machines.